vatpac-technology/sops/docs/aerodromes/classc/Sydney.md

 ### Runway Mode
 During [SODPROPS](#sodprops), the RWY field shall include:

-`34L FOR ARRS, RWY 16L FOR DEPS, RWY 34L AVBL FOR DEPARTURE IF OPERATIONALLY REQD`
+`34L FOR ARRS, RWY 16L FOR DEPS, RWY 34L AVBL FOR DEPARTURE IF OPERATIONALLY REQD OR AS DIRECTED BY ATC`

 ### Operational Info
 The Operational Information field should be updated based on the runway mode and approach type in use, as per the table below: